Cúcuta Deportivo: Honours

-Cúcuta Deportivo's honours are a Primera A title in the 2006 Torneo Finalización and three Primera B titles in the 1995–96, 2005 and 2018 seasons.
-In addition to these, the club has won four friendly tournaments: the Estadio Olímpico Atahualpa Inauguration tournament in 1951, the Copa Internacional Feria del Sol in 2009, the Copa Centenario de Norte de Santander in 2010 and the Copa Alcaldía Municipio Pedro María Ureña in 2011.
-Its best performance in official international competitions was achieved at the 2007 Copa Libertadores, in which the team reached the semifinals.
+The achievements of Cúcuta Deportivo include a Primera A title in the 2006 Torneo Finalización and three Primera B titles in the 1995–96, 2005, and 2018 seasons, including a first-place finish and promotion in the Promotion Quadrangulars of 2015.
+In addition to these, the club has won five friendly tournaments: the inaugural tournament of the Estadio Olímpico Atahualpa in 1951, the Copa Internacional Feria del Sol in 2009, the Copa Centenario de Norte de Santander in 2010, the Copa Alcaldía Municipio Pedro María Ureña in 2011, and the Noche Amarilla tournament in 2015.
+Their best performance in official international competitions was achieved in the 2007 Copa Libertadores, where the team reached the semifinals.